leilaouahrani/ISAGEe-English/README.md

    2.a.ISAGe Question Type Plugin-English (PHP classes zipped to install on Moodle: ISAGEeenglish.zip)

-   2.b.ISAGe External Grader-English (codes and data requirements).
+   2. b.ISAGe External Grader-English (codes and data requirements).

 =====
-2.a.
+2. a.
 The Moodle Plugin V1 (ISAGEeenglish)

-This is our new Moodle Plugin using Moodle question type template.
+This is our new Moodle Plugin using a Moodle question-type template.
 We extend the Moodle question engine to ISAGEenglish to grade English short answers scoring using NLP computation and supervised learning.

 =========================

-2.b.
+2. b.
 Grader code on Distant server /

 - The grader function is deployed on a distant server (Pythonanywhere).
 - The code in this folder is deployed via a web application on Pythonanywhere using the framework Flask.